rsweenie/d8-platform/README.md

 ## Virtual Machine

-* Check VirtualBox to ensure that you don’t already have a VM named local.creighton.com - if you do, delete it.
-When prompted, select “remove all files”.
+* Check VirtualBox to ensure that you do not already have a VM named local.creighton.com - if you do, delete it.
+When prompted, select 'remove all files'.
-* Check your hosts file to ensure that you don’t already have entries for local.creighton.com - if you do, delete them.
+* Check your hosts file to ensure that you do not already have entries for local.creighton.com - if you do, delete them.

 ## Get Code